 How We Chose the Best Nose, Ear, and Eyebrow Trimmers

-Finding the best nose or ear hair trimmer of 2019 was tough.
+Finding the best nose or ear hair trimmer was tough.
 There was simply a ton of options that delivered very similar results … that’s what our initial assessment was anyway.

 However, as we really began to research many of the most popular devices, we found that several features made any one trimmer drastically different from the next.